1. Import HashiCorp GPG signing key

 "autoinstall ds=nocloud-net\\;s=http://{{ .HTTPIP }}:{{ .HTTPPort }}/ ---<wait>",

-# This instructs the Ubuntu “live server” to run autoinstall (It will force Subiquity to perform destructive actions without asking confirmation from the user)
+# It will force Subiquity to perform destructive actions without asking confirmation from the user

-# and fetch user-data from the Packer HTTP server.
+# and to fetch user-data from the Packer HTTP server.

-# The --- signals the kernel to continue.
+# The --- at the end signals the kernel to continue booting after processing

 "<f10><wait>"